emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is simple but very clean. ✔️
 1. Site auto searches for subtitles. ✔️
 1. Site has movies and shows but no anime. ⚠️
-1. Site allows you to add favorites. ✔️
+1. Site allows you to add favorites, and you can login to sync them across devices. ✔️
 1. Site is lacking in terms of media discovery options. ❌
 1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️